fjulian79/wd-broker/README.md

 * Centralized control over `/dev/watchdog`
 * Simple, line-based protocol over Unix domain socket
-* Each client defines its own timeout
+* Each client defines its own heartbeat timeout
+* Announced (mandatory) clients can be defined in the configuration file
+* If an announced client does not register within its timeout, system reset will be initiated
+* Strict check of config file ownership and permissions
 * Must be started as root but runs as a non-root user after initializing `/dev/watchdog` for enhanced security (privilege dropping)
 * Restricts access to the used Unix domain socket to authorized users or groups (access control)
 * Works with C binaries, Python scripts, shell tools, or whatever can use a Unix domain socket
 * Fail-safe: If the broker crashes or a client misses its deadline, the system will reboot
 * Optional per-client disabling of PID checks via `REGISTER ... ignorepid`
+* Written with portability in mind

 ## Changelog